 His work has been acquired by the Chinese Shanghai Museum of Glass and went into the permanent collection of Musée des Arts décoratifs in Lausanne in Switzerland.

 Philipp had international attention and participated in exhibitions in Italy, France, England, the Netherlands, Czech Republic, Dubai, China and other countries.
-In December 2018 he became official partner at Berlin Art Glas GmbH and Co-Founder of the label Analog.
+In December 2018 he became official partner at Berlin Glassworks GmbH and Co-Founder of the label Analog.

 Philipp Weber interviewed by Adrian Madlener

 In an interview with journalist Adrian Madlener the designer shares his vision for a lighting brand that looks to the past to inform its future.